jdx/mise/README.md

 rtx makes use of caching in many places in order to be efficient.
 The details about how long to keep cache for should eventually all be configurable.
-There may be gaps in the current behavior where things are hardcoded but I'm happy to add more settings to cover whatever config is needed.
+There may be gaps in the current behavior where things are hardcoded, but I'm happy to add more settings to cover whatever config is needed.

 Below I explain the behavior it uses around caching.
 If you're seeing behavior where things don't appear to be updating, this is a good place to start.

-### Plugin Cache
+### Plugin/Runtime Cache

-Each plugin has a cache that's stored in `~/$RTX_CACHE_DIR/plugins/<PLUGIN>`.
-It stores the list of versions available for that plugin (`rtx ls-remote <PLUGIN>`), the legacy filenames (see below), the list of aliases, and the bin directories within each runtime installation.
+Each plugin has a cache that's stored in `~/$RTX_CACHE_DIR/<PLUGIN>`.
+It stores the list of versions available for that plugin (`rtx ls-remote <PLUGIN>`), the legacy filenames (see below), the list of aliases, the bin directories within each runtime installation, and the result of running `exec-env` after the runtime was installed.

 Remote versions are updated daily by default or anytime that `rtx ls-remote` is called explicitly.
 The file is zlib messagepack, if you want to view it you can run the following (requires [msgpack-cli](https://github.com/msgpack/msgpack-cli)).